pepsinprozac88/lukemeredith_T1A3/docs/README.md

 [Github - SuperNotes](https://github.com/pepsinprozac88/lukemeredith_T1A3)

-## Welcome to Supernotes!
+## Welcome to SuperNotes!

 My application, SuperNotes, is a terminal application designed to take notes, read note, append to notes, and delete those notes if necessary.
-SuperNote takes input from a user in the form of a note title and note content, then opens a text file and saves the user's input (the note heading and content) to the text file along with the date which the note was created.
+SuperNotes takes input from a user in the form of a note title and note content, then opens a text file and saves the user's input (the note heading and content) to the text file along with the date which the note was created.
 The user can also use SuperNotes to look through a list of their created notes, or search for them by name, and either edit the note or delete the note.
-Basically, SuperNote is super basic.
+Basically, SuperNotes is super basic.
 But it works, and it's super.
 It will solve all the client's note taking needs; even though there are hundreds of other note-taking apps on the market, you can rest assured that none of them take a note as SUPERbly as SuperNotes!
 The target audience for this program is anyone who wants to jump in on the fast-paced and always-expanding world of note-taking.
 From office workers to soccer-mums, if you need to take a note, we got the app for you!

 The app is extrememly user friendly; the UI is quite bland (it's a terminal app, after all...), utilizing only the up/down arrow keys to navigate short menus, and simple, clear instructions on every page and before every menu option, making sure the user is never lost or confused as how to use it.

-## Using Supernote:
+## Using SuperNotes:

-*Note:* Supernotes is a user-friendly application.
+*Note:* SuperNotes is a user-friendly application.
 All instructions are in-app, spelled out clearly in the terminal window for the user's convenience.

-Supernotes main page is simply a title screen with the navigation menu below it.
+SuperNotes main page is simply a title screen with the navigation menu below it.
 Use the up and down arrow keys to navigate the options and press the 'enter' key to select.
 The main page looks like this:

 ![Title Page](./titlepage.jpg)

 **User Options:**

 ***Read*** - This option will list all existing notes and allow you to type in the name of the note you would like to read and press enter.
-Note that you *can* have spaces in the note title, and you do *not* have to add the .txt file extension at the end of the title; Supernotes automates these process for you by replacing spaces with underscores ('_') and adding the file extension for you!
+Note that you *can* have spaces in the note title, and you do *not* have to add the .txt file extension at the end of the title; Supernotes automates these processes for you by replacing spaces with underscores ('_') and adding the file extension without the user having to worry!

 ***New*** - Creates a new note.
 Follow the instructions on screen.
 Note that you cannot create a note without a title, or create a note that shares an existing note's title.
-Your note can also be multi-lined; though pressing the 'enter' key three times without inputting text will end the note and save it to Supernote's 'src' directory in .txt format.
+Your note can also be multi-lined; though pressing the 'enter' key three times without inputting text will end the note and save it to Supernote's **/src** directory in .txt format.

 ***Delete*** - Use this option to delete an existing notes.
 Supernotes again gives you a list of all exisiting notes from which you can choose the note you wish to delete by typing in the name of the note (sans the .txt file extension and '_'s).
 To avoid accidental deletion, the user is asked one last time if they are sure they wish to delete the current file.
 Note than deleting a note is permanent; deleting notes in-app will also delete the associated .txt file from the 'src' directory.